On the Theory of Dynamic Graph Regression Problem: Conclusion

 \section{Conclusion}

-In this paper, we introduced, motivated and studied regression and SVD over dynamic graphs.
-First, we presented the notion of {\em update-efficient matrix embedding} that defines the conditions sufficient for a matrix embedding to be used for the dynamic graph regression problem (under $l_2$ norm).
-We showed that given an $n \times m$ update-efficient matrix embedding (e.g., adjacency matrix), after an update operation in the graph, the optimal solution of the graph regression problem for the revised graph can be computed in $O(nm)$ time.
-We also studied dynamic graph regression under least absolute deviation.
-Then, we introduced a class of matrix embeddings that can be used to efficiently update SVD of a dynamic graph.
-For adjacency matrix and Laplacian matrix, we studied those graph update operations for which SVD (and low rank approximation) can be updated efficiently.
+In this paper, we studied the theory of linear regression over dynamic graphs.
+First, we presented the class of {\em update-efficient} matrix embeddings, that defines conditions sufficient for a matrix embedding to be used for least squares dynamic graph regression.
+Then, we showed that given a $n \times m$ update-efficient matrix embedding (e.g., the adjacency matrix), after an update operation in the graph, the exact optimal solution of graph regression can be updated in $O(nm)$ time.
+Finally by conducting experiments over synthetic and real-world graphs, we showed the high empirical efficiency of the update algorithm.